Mariusthvdb/custom-icons/README.md

 [![GH-last-commit](https://img.shields.io/github/last-commit/Mariusthvdb/custom-icons.svg?style=flat-square)](https://github.com/Mariusthvdb/custom-icons/commits/master)
 [![GH-code-size](https://img.shields.io/github/languages/code-size/Mariusthvdb/custom-icons.svg?color=red&style=flat-square)](https://github.com/Mariusthvdb/custom-icons)

-Several legacy icons and icons collected all over the internet in 1 set, UI selectable.
+Several custom made and legacy icons, and icons collected all over the internet in 1 set, UI selectable.

 Upon each [Material Design icons](http://materialdesignicons.com) update to HA, icons tend to be deprecated, and every now and then I'd love to keep using some.
 Branded icons, or legacy models.
 Several icons by the Frontend magician [Matt8707](https://github.com/matt8707/hass-config) are listed, and I've also found use for the finer grained Shutter icons by [g-kiss](https://github.com/g-kiss/Home-Assistant-custom-shutter-icons), but needed them in another format.